thejohnhoffer/sbatch_demo/README.md

 ### [singluarity](singularity)

-This prints the singularity help from coxgpu05.
-As of 2017-09-13, this is the only node on the cluster that supports singluarity.
+This prints the singularity help from `coxgpu05`.
+As of 2017-09-13, `coxgpu05` is the only node on the cluster that supports singluarity.
 Singularity can [import docker images][docker].
+Even with an RC Account, you will need to be added to the `cox_lab` group in order to use this machine.

 Run `bash singularity/test.sh`
 - Outputs go to `singularity/0.out`